Skip to main content

 Panorama Dashboard

-At the bottom of the course report, you have the ability to search through issues and view the accessibility report for each one.
-This can help you identify issues quickly, especially when you're already in the Panorama Dashboard.
+At the bottom of the Panorama Dashboard, you have the ability to search through issues and view the accessibility report for each one.

 Need Help?